-The National Council of and for Persons with Disabilities (NCPD) is an NPO that plays an integral role in shaping South Africa into a country where persons with disabilities have access to equitable opportunities and rights.
-For eight and a half decades, we have been running awareness programs, influencing government policies, promoting physical and social access, and facilitating economic participation for and with persons with disabilities.
+The National Council of and for Persons with Disabilities (NCPD), is a leading non-profit organisation committed to shaping South Africa into a country where persons with disabilities have rights and equitable opportunities.
+Since its establishment in 1939, NCPD has been at the forefront of South Africa’s disability rights movement, running awareness programs, influencing government policies, promoting physical and social accessibility, and facilitating economic participation for and with persons with disabilities.

 Casual Day